israelgreat/alx-system_engineering-devops/0x00-shell_basics/README.md

-creates a symbolic to /bin/ls named _ls_ creates a script that copies all HTML files creates a script that copies all files beginning with an upper case letter to /tmp/u
+creates a symbolic to /bin/ls named _ls_ creates a script that copies all HTML files creates a script that copies all files beginning with an upper case letter to /tmp/u creates a script that deletes all files in the current working directory that ends with ~